OlegUshakov-pl/CRM/README.md

 # CRM

+# CRM Project Description

-## Description
+## Overview

-This CRM system is designed around two primary goals that help keep engineering and project documentation structured, accessible, and easy to manage.

-## 1. Centralized storage for all project‑related documents

-Each project can contain everything required throughout its lifecycle:
+This CRM is built for small and medium-sized businesses that need a reliable, organized way to manage project documentation and reference materials.
+Rather than scattering files across emails, cloud drives, and local folders, the system gives every project — and every piece of reference material — a single, structured home.

+The CRM is built around two core goals.

+## Goal 1: Centralized Project Documentation

+Every project gets its own dedicated space.
+As soon as a project is created, you can start adding everything related to it:

-- photos
+- Photos
-- technical drawings
+- Drawings and technical documents
-- documentation
-- notes
+- Notes
-- any additional files
+- Any other supporting files

-When you save a project to a selected location, the system automatically creates a **project folder with a unique number**.
-Inside this folder, all files are neatly organized into dedicated subdirectories, ensuring a clean and consistent project structure.

-If you need to archive or transfer a project, you can simply **export it as a ZIP file** and move it wherever necessary.

----

-## 2. Unified library for general documentation

-The CRM also provides a structured space for collecting various types of information:

-- documents
+Once the project is saved to a chosen location, the system automatically generates a numbered project folder.
+All documents belonging to that project are neatly organized inside, each type kept in its own subfolder — no manual sorting required.

+When a project is finished, it can be archived and moved out of the active workspace, keeping the working area clean while preserving a complete, organized record for future reference.

+## Goal 2: A Central Library for Reference Materials

+Beyond individual projects, the CRM also serves as a knowledge base for general documentation the business collects over time:

-- videos
+- Documents
-- articles
+- Videos
-- external resources
+- Articles

-You can even save articles **directly from the internet using their URLs**.
-All collected materials are stored in well‑organized folders, forming a clean and accessible knowledge base.
+Articles can be saved directly from the internet via a link, making it easy to build a personal reference library without manual copy-pasting.
+As with projects, all saved materials are automatically organized into clearly structured folders.

+## Key Benefits

+- **One place for everything** — no more hunting across folders, drives, and inboxes
+- **Automatic organization** — numbered project folders and categorized subfolders are created without manual effort
+- **Clean lifecycle management** — active projects stay easy to find; finished projects can be archived without losing structure
+- **Built-in knowledge base** — a growing library of reference material, saved and organized alongside project work

 ---